metarex-media/www-metarex-media/content/docs/specifications/introduction.md

 ---

 {{< f/message
-    header="Metarex Introduction"
+    header = "Metarex Introduction"
-    description="Metarex is like a zip file envelope with a timeline... like an electronic FedEx service." src="/img/dino/mrx-logo-0300.png"
+    description = "Metarex is like a zip file envelope with a timeline... like an electronic FedEx service." src = "/img/dino/mrx-logo-0300.png"
-    class="ui center aligned olive message"
+    class = "ui center aligned olive message"
 >}}

 ### Core principals